 The defensive wall was 1.1 to 1.2 meters thick, about 6 meters high and had rounded corners.
 Perhaps it was crowned with a battlement.
 Two gate portals have been pierced in its line: on the south side and the other in the southwest corner.
 At the latter, traces of a drawbridge were found – rope marks and a timber block in the opening above the gate.
 During study on the inside of the first gate, shaft carved in the rock was discovered, which was considered a pit or an attempt to create an emergency side exit.
 It is not certain which of the above portals was originally used as the main entrance gate to the castle.

 In the years 1347-1470 in the south-eastern part a two-storey residential wing was erected, ended in the northeast corner by the chapel, next to which the sacristy was located.
 The chapel was just above the old water tank.
 Inside, its presbytery was covered with a rib vault, the nave with a flat wooden ceiling, while the walls were decorated with polychromes.
 The room adjoining the chapel from the south, so-called the Gothic Hall was directly accessible from the courtyard.
 It was located above the basement, which probably contained a hypocaustum stove.
 It heated the upper room through channels placed in the walls, through which hot air to the chamber was sent.
 On the side of the courtyard, stone and wooden porches with semicircular arcades were added to the facade of the buildings.
 Another new room was the entrance hall, created in a narrow passage between two buildings.
-Entrance led through it to the courtyard of the upper castle.
+Entrance led through it to the courtyard of the upper ward.
 Inside, it received a barrel vault, and as the height difference was significant, wooden stairs were probably there.

 During the rebuilding, the defensive wall was modernized, which may have been partly rebuilt due to damages in the northeastern part.
 After repair it was only 80 cm thick there, while on the remaining sections the wall was raised to a height of about 12 meters.
 In the northern part of the castle a latrine was placed (the second functioned in the northern facade of the west building), the water tank was enlarged, and in the course of further work at the northern wall a well about 60 meters deep was cut.
 After its creation, the no longer needed tank began to serve as a under chapel crypt.

 The investments of the Berzeviczy family also led to a significant expansion of the outer bailey, which former rampart with a palisade was replaced by a perimeter of stone walls crowned with battlement.
 A quadrilateral gatehouse was situated on its west side.
-Perhaps in this period a half-round tower, open from the inside, was built at the entrance to the upper castle, next to which a timber bridge operated.
+Perhaps in this period a half-round tower, open from the inside, was built at the entrance to the upper ward, next to which a timber bridge operated.

-The late gothic extension carried out after 1470 mainly spread at the outer bailey, as the upper castle had already exhausted the possibilities of expanding due to lack of space.
+The late Gothic extension carried out after 1470 mainly spread at the outer bailey, as the upper ward had already exhausted the possibilities of expanding due to lack of space.
 At that time, the western part of the wall and the gatehouse were demolished and the defensive perimeter moved significantly to the west.
 The new gatehouse together with the foregate before it (with an oblique entrance) were then situated on the south side.
-On the side of the courtyard, the gatehouse passed into a long entrance hall, just like in the upper castle.
+On the side of the courtyard, the gatehouse passed into a long entrance hall, just like in the upper ward.
 The defensive wall was also raised and thickened.
 From now on, its height was from 10 to 14 meters, while the thickness reached 2 meters, which allowed to place a porch for the guard in the crown.
-The southern part of the outer bailey old wall was also raised and closed, by building a new perpendicular wall reaching the upper castle, while the half-tower in front of the upper castle gate was connected by a wall to the old perimeter.
-In this way, a courtyard of the middle castle was separated.
+The southern part of the outer bailey old wall was also raised and closed, by building a new perpendicular wall reaching the upper ward, while the half-tower in front of the upper ward gate was connected by a wall to the old perimeter.
+In this way, a courtyard of the middle ward was separated.
 In its walls were placed 2 meters high and 80 cm wide loop holes, equipped with wooden, movable covers.
-In the lower castle there were also a stone, elongated residential house, timber wconomic buildings and another well, 23 meters deep, and the courtyard was lined with pebbles.
+In the lower ward there were also a stone, elongated residential house, timber wconomic buildings and another well, 23 meters deep, and the courtyard was lined with pebbles.
 A house measuring 10 x 22 meters was placed at the western curtain.
 It had four floors divided into three rooms.

 In the years 1589–1611, during the reign of Jan Horváth at castle, the last significant reconstruction was carried out.
-Work began with the dismantling of the walls of the lower castle on the north-west section, after which a new curtain was built in their place on the extension of the gothic residential house and a corner bastion, which was slightly extended in front of the wall.
+Work began with the dismantling of the walls of the lower ward on the north-west section, after which a new curtain was built in their place on the extension of the Gothic residential house and a corner bastion, which was slightly extended in front of the wall.
 This enabled flanking fire on both the west and north sides.
 The height of the bastion was leveled to the perimeter wall, and the entire section on the ground floor was equipped with loop holes for handarms.
-In the bastion a new south-west entrance gate was placed, equipped with an older gothic portal moved from the former south gate.
+In the bastion a new south-west entrance gate was placed, equipped with an older Gothic portal moved from the former south gate.
 The closed gatehouse was demolished and a new horseshoe tower was erected in its place.
-Another small tower was erected at the junction of the upper castle and the northern section of the lower castle wall.
+Another small tower was erected at the junction of the upper ward and the northern section of the lower ward wall.
 On its upper floor, remains of an oven were found, which probably served as smokehouses.
-Inside the lower castle, economic buildings were erected on the sides of the bastion.
-Probably also during this period, the gothic entry hall was transformed into a utility room with a cellar and a prison, and a new defensive porch was built on the inside of the perimeter wall.
+Inside the lower ward, economic buildings were erected on the sides of the bastion.
+Probably also during this period, the Gothic entry hall was transformed into a utility room with a cellar and a prison, and a new defensive porch was built on the inside of the perimeter wall.
 The latest defensive element from the first half of the 17th century was the corner cannon tower on the south-west side.

 Today, the castle performs museum and hotel functions, being one of the greatest historical attractions in the southern part of Poland.
-Behind the entrance gate there is a courtyard of the lower castle.
+Behind the entrance gate there is a courtyard of the lower ward.
 Within this part of the castle there are guest rooms.
 In the museum section, you can see the so-called Salamon Chambers, equipped with items from the 16th to the 19th century.
 A timber staircase leads to the observation deck.
-Through the next gate leads the entrance to the upper castle where, among other things, there is a well carved out of solid rock and a partially preserved Gothic Hall.
-In the Lord’s Chambers in the upper castle can be seen: a hunting room, a zupan room and a guard house.
+Through the next gate leads the entrance to the upper ward where, among other things, there is a well carved out of solid rock and a partially preserved Gothic Hall.
+In the Lord’s Chambers in the upper ward can be seen: a hunting room, a zupan room and a guard house.
 The prices and tour dates can be checked on the official website of the castle here.